pupilfirst/wd301-scripts/handling-advanced-ui-events/display-project-details/README.md

 `Link` component takes a `to` prop, which will be the `href` of final `a` tag that will be rendered.
 We will pass `id` as the value of `to` prop.
 Then the final url will be a relative url which will be `/account/projects/:projectID`.
 Whenever we are creating a list of items in React, we will have to pass a `key` prop also.
 It is with value of the `key`, react uniquely identifies a component in a tree.

 We will wrap the `h5` component to make it a hyperlink.
 It will be linked to `id` of the project.
+This is how `src/pages/projects/ProjectListItems.tsx` will look like.

 ```tsx
 import React from "react";